Pinneberg station: Station layout

 The station is at-grade and has two exits, the main exit with a bus stop and a taxicab stand.
 The second exit is to the park and ride facility, this exit is through a pedestrian underpass and has no lift.
 The railway station has a long island platform with the tracks 4 and 5 for the regional trains.
 Track 1 and track 2 have side platforms for the suburban or city trains.
 The platform between 2 and 3 is used as an interchange of the S-Bahn and the regional rail towards Neumünster.

 Station services

 Regional trains

-The regional line R70 and R60 from Hamburg central station and Hamburg-Altona railway station respectively toward Neumünster, Kiel or Itzehoe and Husum call the station frequently.
-Trains at track 5 are toward Hamburg, at track 4 toward Itzehoe and Husum.
+The regional lines RE 7, RB 61 and RB 71 from Hamburg central station and Hamburg-Altona railway station respectively toward Wrist, Kiel or Flensburg and Itzehoe call the station frequently.
+Trains at track 5 are toward Hamburg, at track 4 toward Itzehoe.
 Track three is used by trains in the direction Neumünster and Kiel.